danlafeir/weJ/README.md

 For web interface: You have to run both **npm install** and **bower install** I am trying to leave dependency handling up to bower and npm to make setting up the app easier.
 Once you run both these commands you should be able to run **grunt serve** and the project should start up.

+This also uses the spotify api to play the music so you will need to register an app with them and populate AppConfig with:
+* client_id: // Your client id
+* client_secret: // Your client client_secret
+* redirect_uri: // Your registered callback uri with the Spotify App

 ### Shout outs

 Like I mentioned earlier I want to give credit where credit is due.
 Check out some of the cool stuff that made this app possible.